icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/protocol-frames.md

 }
 ```

 The parameters are used to configure the connection.
-This frame is sent back to the client if the Slic version specified in the Initialize frame is supported.

 ## Version frame